 The 120 roads owned by the Town of James Island are neighborhood streets.
 Other roads in the Town are owned either by Charleston County or the South Carolina Department of Transportation.
 Maintenance of Town roads is managed through an intergovernmental agreement with the Charleston County Public Works Department.
-Ben, Jeffrey and Lemontree Roads have been were paved in the summer of 2015, with Jeffrey and Lemontree Roads paved with pervious asphalt and following Low Impact Development (LID) standards.
-The paving of Rembert Road was completed in June of 2019 with Rembert Road scheduled to be paved in 2016.
-The Town will continue to advocate for the paving of roads within its corporate limits based on resident requests or government agency requests.
+Ben, Jeffrey and Lemontree Roads were paved in the summer of 2015, with Jeffrey and Lemontree Roads paved with pervious asphalt and following Low Impact Development (LID) standards.
+The paving of Rembert Road was completed in June of 2019 and Sterling Drive was rocked with pervious gravel to improve drainage.
+The Town will continue to advocate for the paving of roads within its corporate limits based on resident requests or government agency requests; the Town will also continue to improve roadside drainage, while considering stormwater runoff, when considering any new road development projects.